DavidSundland/venue-evaluator-node-capstone/readme.md

 * Users can leave their own reviews, including providing ratings in pre-selected categories and a text box in which detailed comments can be written.

 ## Working Prototye
-A live example of the project can be found at: (insert link) Screenshots to be provided at a later date.
+A live example of the project can be found at: https://venue-evaluator.herokuapp.com/ Screenshots to be provided at a later date.

 ## Functionality